All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucagon Suppression

-In type 2 diabetes, the liver often produces excessive glucose due to elevated glucagon levels.
+In type 2 diabetes, the liver often produces excessive glucose due to improved glucagon levels.
 Liraglutide suppresses inappropriate glucagon secretion from pancreatic alpha cells, reducing hepatic glucose output.
-This effect is most pronounced after meals, when glucagon should normally be suppressed but often is not in diabetic patients.
+This effect is most pronounced after meals, when glucagon should normally be suppressed but often isn't in diabetic patients.

 Slowed Gastric Emptying